Strip escalators and elevators never seem to work. Here’s why.

 The annual clean-downs are even more extensive, with contractors taking apart each step on the escalators to clean out the lint, grease and other spills inside the machine.

-Pritchard said the machines accumulate a lot of debris, since they’re outdoors.
+Pritchard said the machines accumulate a lot of debris since they are outdoors.

 “The landscape or debris needs to be cleaned out,” he said.
 “People drop things on the escalator. … There’s a lot of work that goes into maintaining.”

-In addition to the routine service and cleanings, the elevators and escalators are regularly down due to misuse.
-Each escalator has a number of safety switches that are designed to shut the machine down if it senses it’s being used incorrectly, and some users take to gratuitously hitting the escalator’s off button.
+In addition to the routine service and cleanings, the elevators and escalators are regularly down because of misuse.
+Each escalator has a number of safety switches that are designed to shut the machine down if it senses it is being used incorrectly, and some users take to gratuitously hitting the escalator’s off button.

 Pritchard said the machines also suffer vandalism, resulting in issues like broken glass inside the elevators.